 There are full-day and half-day schedule options.
+The full day schedule runs from 8:25 - 3:25 and the half day schedule runs from 8:25 - 11:45.
+Once a student is enrolled in St. Ignatius preschool, a student's preschool schedule cannot be altered for that school year except upon specific authorization from Administration and only when enrollment availability allows for such a change.
+Families are able to opt into or out of PreK Plus during the academic year with prior notice and authorization from Administration.
+Please email the front office (and not the classroom teacher) to request any changes to your student's Preschool schedule.

-The full day schedule runs from 8:25 -3:25 and the half day schedule runs from 8:25 - 11:45.
-Approximately one Friday per month is an early release day for all PreK-8th grade students.
+Approximately one Friday per month is a professional development/collaboration day for all PreK-8th grade teachers students.
+There will be no school for students on these days.

-Preschool Times/Rates Full Day Half Day 5 Days (Mon - Fri) \$5,434/ Year \$4,446 / Year 3 Days (M/W/F) \$3,458/ Year Half day not available 2 Days (Tue/Thur) \$2,470/ Year Half day not available
+Preschool Times/Rates Full Day Half Day 5 Days (Mon - Fri) \$6,200/ Year \$5,080 / Year 3 Days (M/W/F) \$3,940/ Year Half day not available 2 Days (Tue/Thur) \$2,850/ Year Half day not available